sg-wireless/pymakr-vsc/README.md

 - Autoconnect feature
 - Upload any type of file (also binary files like jpg, mpy or cert files)
 - Several bugfixes and improvements

+## 1.0.1 - Hotfix
+- Bugfix in telnet connection